Snapped: Rep. Peter King Introduces Bill To Require That Mobile Phones Make a Sound When Taking Pictures

 For the full story, click here

-6 Responses to “Snapped: Rep. Peter King Introduces Bill To Require That Mobile Phones Make a Sound When Taking Pictures”
+6 thoughts on “Snapped: Rep. Peter King Introduces Bill To Require That Mobile Phones Make a Sound When Taking Pictures”

 Defined as a legislative proposal on a subject so trivial and insignificant as to be atomic in its miniscularity.